jeffshrager/IPL-V/README.md

 (lpll a-list-cell-head) will print out the list that that cell is the head of.

+---

 # Current top issues:

-(Notes about what we're working through at the moment.)
+(What we're working through at the moment, to remind ourselves.)

-There is a running issue about Jfns
+## The H0 cleanup problem

+There is a running issue about Jfns popping off things from H0, or not.
+Some do, some don't, it's sort of assumed tha they do unless stated otherwise ... or something.
+It seems that all JFns are supposed to remove their inputs, e.g., p.10: "...it is understood from the definition of TEST that J2 will remove both (0) and (1) from HO."

+We get to situations like this where there's nothing left on the H0 stack!

 ```
 !![RUN]::>>>>>>>>>> Calling J155 [Print line] (No Args)